 Conventional knife wisdom suggests that knife sharpening reduces a knife’s lifespan.
 In a basic sense, knife sharpening involves removing metal from the knife blade, reducing knife material.
 The more knife sharpening you do, the sooner you’ll need to replace your knife.

 However, practicing knife sharpening techniques that ensure knife edges are kept in optimal shape ensures your knife performs better, longer.
 You can extend knife life by practicing proper knife care and knife sharpening techniques.

 To prevent knife roll, knife manufacturers make knife blades with hard steel materials.
-Harder knife steels such as high carbon steel are more durable than stainless knife steels, but they are also harder to sharpen.
+Harder knife steels such as high carbon steel are more durable (can retain an edge longer) than stainless knife steels, but they are also harder to sharpen.
 When choosing knife steels, you should consider knife sharpening practices that will boost knife performance.

 How to choose a whetstone